LuisGuillermoRL/LuisGuillermoRL/README.md

 The experimentation was divided into three main blocks:

 * **[BLOCK 1](https://github.com/LuisGuillermoRL/Distintos_Experimentos/tree/main)**.
 In this phase, several experiments were conducted using six CNNs: **VGG19, VGG16, ResNet50, MobileNetV2, InceptionV3**, and **DenseNet121**.
 The images used included both masses and calcifications, but the way they were grouped resulted in different experiments aimed at addressing the problem of early breast cancer detection.
-Below is an image illustrating the supervised training behavior of a convolutional neural network (**InceptionV3 model**) using a validation set in the task of cancer classification with mass images.
+Below is an image illustrating the supervised training behavior of a convolutional neural network (**InceptionV3 model**) using a validation set in the **task of cancer classification with mass images**.
 <img width="737" alt="inceptionv3" src="https://github.com/user-attachments/assets/bfa44bab-186c-4ffb-bdf7-255fe36225a3" />

-A continuación se muestra una imagen en la que se supervisa el correcto comportamiento del entrenamiento de una red neuronal convolucional (**modelo ResNet50**) utilizando un conjunto de validación en la tarea de **Clasificación de anormalidades (Masas vs Calcificaciones)**.
+Below is an image showing the monitored training behavior of a convolutional neural network (**ResNet50 model**) using a validation set for the **task of abnormality classification (Masses vs. Calcifications)**.
 <img width="735" alt="Resnet" src="https://github.com/user-attachments/assets/e4eebd2d-3f11-47e7-b385-b936c7629cf4" />